 Protecting our clients’ contractual and competitive rights is at the heart of our practice and history as a firm.
 Our lawyers have regularly appeared in the Business Litigation Session of the Massachusetts Superior Court since its inception, in arbitrations, and in Federal Courts across the country on behalf of publicly-traded and closely-held businesses, non-profits, and individuals, in matters large and small.
-We have successfully handled complex post-closing claims related to corporate acquisitions; claims of business fraud and unfair competition, including civil anti-trust claims, false advertising claims, trademark and trade name disputes, and the enforcement of non-competition agreements; dealer-manufacturer disputes in the medical device, alcoholic beverages, media and automotive industries; performance disputes under service contracts; and defective product breach of warranty claims.
+We have successfully handled complex post-closing claims related to corporate acquisitions; claims of business fraud and unfair competition, including civil anti-trust claims, false advertising claims, trademark and trade name disputes, and the enforcement of non-competition agreements; dealer-manufacturer disputes in the medical device, alcoholic beverages, media and automotive industries; performance disputes under software and service contracts; and defective product breach of warranty claims of various kinds.
 These matters frequently involve regulatory overlap.

 We recognize that while a client may be in litigation, litigation is not their business, and can be a considerable and costly distraction.
 With a focus on client collaboration and early case assessment, we work hard to identify key “pressure points” in a dispute, and then develop and execute strategies to drive the matter to favorable resolution.
 Until resolution, however, we fight aggressively to protect and advance our clients’ legal rights.
 The following is a description of some of our specific experiences: